Topl/Knowledge-Base/docs/Developers/03-Node Setup/bare-metal.md

 :::info Definitions to know

 <Tabs>
-  <TabItem value="Bifrost" label="Bifrost">Bifrost is the reference client implementation of the Topl protocol node, written in Scala.</TabItem>
+  <TabItem value="Bifrost" label="Bifrost">Bifrost is the reference client implementation of the Apparatus protocol node, written in Scala.</TabItem>
-  <TabItem value="Genus" label="Genus">A service that provides a data layer between the Topl Blockchain and wallets, block explorers, or other dApps that require easy and well structured access to chain data.</TabItem>
+  <TabItem value="Genus" label="Genus">A service that provides a data layer between the Apparatus Blockchain and wallets, block explorers, or other dApps that require easy and well structured access to chain data.</TabItem>
 </Tabs>

 :::

 ## Linux

-While Topl's Bifrost node can be run across any distribution or flavor of Linux the below instructions have been tested for any distros using apt as a package manager such as **Ubuntu** or any **Debian-based** distro.
+While Apparatus' Bifrost node can be run across any distribution or flavor of Linux the below instructions have been tested for any distros using apt as a package manager such as **Ubuntu** or any **Debian-based** distro.

 ### Installing Dependencies